Return of Title IV Funds Policy

 - Iraq and Afghanistan Service Grant

 Linfield determines the date the student withdrew depending on the type of withdrawal.
 If the student begins the official withdrawal process or provides official notification to Linfield of his or her intent to withdraw the date Linfield determines that the student withdrew would be the date the student began the official withdrawal process, or the date of the student’s notification, whichever is later.
 If the student did not begin the official withdrawal process or provide notification of his or her intent to withdraw, the date of the institution’s determination that the student withdrew would be the date that Linfield becomes aware that the student ceased attendance.
-If Linfield is informed that a student has died, the withdrawal date is determined either by the official notification from the student, if they had started an official withdrawal process due to illness or accident, etc. prior to the death, or the withdrawal date is the date that Linfield determines is related to that circumstance if no official withdrawal was initiated.
-The withdrawal date will be no later than the date of the student’s death.
-Linfield does not disburse post-withdrawal disbursements to a student that has died during the payment period.
 The Registrar’s Office notifies the National Student Loan Data System (NSLDS) via the National Student Loan Clearinghouse of enrollment changes.

 The Registrar’s Office is the designated contact point for students who wish to withdraw.
-The Registrar’s Office assists the student with completion of the top section of the withdrawal form which includes student’s demographic information, why they are leaving and their last date of attendance.
-The student collects the required signatures from offices such as Housing, Financial Aid, Enrollment Services, Student Accounts/Cashier, and Registrar’s Office and returns the completed form to the Registrar’s Office.
 The Registrar’s Office determines the withdrawal date and reports it to the other affected institutional offices via email.

 Office of Financial Aid Process for Calculating Return of Title IV Funds

-In order for the Office of Financial Aid to determine if there is a return of Title IV funds for the student, the Office of Financial Aid collects the student’s information for the payment period, which includes original direct costs at Linfield for the payment period from the Student Account, the date of determination of the withdrawal date from the Registrar’s Office, the federal financial aid programs that have been disbursed or could have been disbursed to the student from the Student Account and from the AIDE screen in Colleague.
-With these documents the Office of Financial Aid utilizes the federal return of Title IV funds online program at FAA Access, https://faaaccess.ed.gov/FOTWWebApp/faa/faa.jsp, to calculate and manage the return of Title IV funds for the student.
-The Office of Financial Aid annually sets up the academic calendar, costs, and enrollment status for each program within the online federal return of Title IV funds program at FAA Access.
+In order for the Office of Financial Aid to determine if there is a return of Title IV funds for the student, the Office of Financial Aid collects the student’s information for the payment period, which includes original direct costs at Linfield for the payment period from the Student Account, the date of determination of the withdrawal date from the Registrar’s Office, the federal financial aid programs that have been disbursed or could have been disbursed to the student with these documents the Office of Financial Aid utilizes the federal return of Title IV funds online program to calculate and manage the return of Title IV funds for the student.
+The Office of Financial Aid annually sets up the academic calendar, costs, and enrollment status for each program within the online federal return of Title IV funds program.
 When a student withdraws after the 60% point of their payment period, they have earned 100% of their federal financial aid funds and there is no money to return because the student has earned 100% of the Title IV funds he or she was scheduled to receive during the payment period.
 If the student earns equal to or less than 60% the student is subject to the return of Title IV funds calculation.
-The Office of Financial Aid determines the amount the student earned, which is based on a prorata schedule based on what the student has earned at the time of withdrawal.
+The Office of Financial Aid determines the amount the student earned, which is based on a prorated schedule based on what the student has earned at the time of withdrawal.
 The return of Title IV funds calculation determines the amount of federal financial aid the student earned, the amount the student did not earn, the amount the student might have to repay, the amount the school must return, if a student is owed a post-withdrawal disbursement, and if the student owes a repayment.

 After completion of the calculation online the Office of Financial Aid is responsible for ensuring the proper amounts are returned to the appropriate Title IV programs in a timely manner.
-The Office of Financial Aid returns funds from Colleague to COD as soon as possible, but no later than 30 days after the date it determines that the student withdrew.
+The Office of Financial Aid returns funds to the Department of Education as soon as possible, but no later than 30 days after the date it determines that the student withdrew.
 All returns of federal student aid grants and Direct Loan funds previously disbursed are made through the G5 system by the Accounts Payable Office.

 The Office of Financial Aid collaborates with the Student Accounts/Cashier office to not release a Title IV credit balance when a student withdraws until the Office of Financial aid performs the Return of Title IV Funds calculation, the Linfield refund policy has been applied, and any Title IV credit balance is allocated to repay any grant overpayment owed by the student as a result of the current withdrawal.
 Linfield returns such funds to the Title IV grant account within 14 days of the date Linfield performs the Return of Title IV funds calculation.
 Linfield releases the remaining credit balance to the student, parent for a PLUS loan, or back to the Title IV loan debt with student’s authorization.